What Planting Zone is Fort Worth, Texas? Zone 8a Vs. 8b

 It’s different here.
 Based on those 2023 USDA map tweaks that everyone is finally feeling in 2026, the verdict is in.
 Fort Worth is officially hunkered down in Zone 8.
 It’s warmer, sure.
 But it’s also weirder.

-The planting window and Texas’s growing seasons didn’t just move; they leaped.
+The Texas’s planting zones and Texas’s growing seasons didn’t just move; they leaped.
 If you’re eyeing that fancy shrub at the nursery, you would better check your zip code twice.

 Understanding the Fort Worth Planting Zones→ 8a and 8b